nateberkopec/dotcom/_posts/2015-9-30-action-cable.md

 HTTP needs a decent amount of metadata to work.
 In HTTP, metadata is carried in the form of HTTP headers.

-Here's some sample headers from an HTTP response of a Rails server:
+Here are some sample headers from an HTTP response of a Rails server:

 ```
 HTTP/1.1 200 OK